tyhsu389/uphl_reference_free/README.md

 # Create a file with your sample names
 $ ls -lh BaseCalls/* | cut -f10 -d' ' - > samples.txt
+# You will probably have to check this multiple times, the number will not always\
+be "10" after "-f10"

 # Open up the text file to take a look
 $ vi samples.txt